 In addition to the wetland restoration noted in Section 4.6.1, Enbridge continues to work with the WDNR and USACE on wetland mitigation requirements.
+Enbridge will provide compensatory mitigation for wetland impacts in accordance with WDNR and USACE requirements.
 Refer to Section 6.4.2.2 for a description of the proposed wetland mitigation.